 Full sessions – 50 minutes in length.
 If you are proposing a roundtable or panel presentation, please include names and titles of all participants.

 Half Session – 20 minute presentation as a joint session on a common topic.

-Proposals should be submitted via e-mail to the ICPC Administrative Assistant at: firstname.lastname@example.org
+Proposals should be submitted via e-mail with the subject heading “2017 SOS Proposal” to the ICPC Administrative Assistant at: firstname.lastname@example.org